boxyhq/jackson-remix-auth/README.md

 How is the tenant/product passed from the client side?

 In the login form action handlers [app/routes/auth.sso.tsx](app/routes/auth.sso.tsx#L41), [app/routes/auth.sso.embed.tsx](app/routes/auth.sso.embed.tsx#L41), clientID is passed in the context param to authorize endpoint.

+How can I test with a different "tenant/product"?

+The demo uses email to detect the tenant.
+You can use an alternate mechanism such as directly asking for tenant information from the user.
+The same applies to "product".
+You might have to whitelist the product in [`validateProduct`](app/utils.server.ts#L20).